 Professor at the London School of Economics; Former Chief Economist, World Bank

-Secretary General to the Pacific Islands Forum; Former Vice President, International Finance Corporation (IFC) of the World Bank Group
+Former Secretary General of the Pacific Islands Forum; founding Vice President, Compliance Advisor Ombudsman for the International Finance Corporation and the Multilateral Investment Guarantee Agency of the World Bank Group.

 Inaugural Dean of the Blavatnik School of Government and Professor of Global Economic Governance

 Professor Ngaire Woods is the founding Dean of the Blavatnik School of Government and Professor of Global Economic Governance at Oxford University.
 Her research focuses on how to enhance the governance of organizations, the challenges of globalization, global development, and the role of international institutions.
 She serves on the Board of the Mo Ibrahim Foundation, as a Rhodes Trustee, as Co-Chair of the World Economic Forum’s Global Future Council on Values, Technology and Governance, and on the Advisory Group of the Center for Global Development.